hminkoo10/hminkoo10/README.md

 # Hi There👋 Welcome to my github!
-I'm Hyunmin Koo!

 ### I'm a common student programmer & gamer